 Aaargh – email!!
 It can drive you mad, stress you out and easily eat up your whole day if you let it!
 But it doesn’t have to be so.
 With a little organisation and some new systems and processes, you can keep on top of your inbox without it ruling your life!
 Here’s my guide to how to sort out your overflowing inbox for good…

 Step 1: Sort out your folders

 First up, take a long hard look at your email folders – are they useful, sensible and well organised?
 Or are they a right jumbly mish-mash?
-Second option?
+Second one?
 Thought so!
 The trouble with folders is they sort of build up over time… and over time what we need changes.
 We very rarely (if ever!) go in and sort them out and make them relevant to what we need TODAY.

 So that’s your first task, delete folders (and all the emails in them) that are totally irrelevant, rename folders that need renaming, create new ones if you need new ones and reorganise what you have left.
 Make a system that is logical and relevant to the types of emails you typically need to file.

 This is your first step in sorting out that email jungle!

 The second step is to take a long hard look at your inbox and delete every email that you no longer need.
 Be ruthless!
 If you have a lot of emails in your inbox, this will seem very daunting – but if you follow my advice in this post, this will be the one and only time you EVER have to do this.

 And treat it like a sticking plaster, do it all in one go and as quickly as you can.
 Don’t do it in dribs and drabs over days, you will NEVER get it done that way.
 Do it all in one day.
 Take a day off if necessary, just get it done!